 Follow these tips to make sure you are purchasing the correct tent for your adventure.

 - For starter’s, weight will be an important factor to consider if you are backpacking.
+Do check out our review of the best ultralight tent in our earlier piece – definitely worth reading!

 - It’s helpful to note that the “tent’s capacity” is the absolute maximum number of people that could fit in the tent; not that should.
 When deciding on a tent, always go for an option that offers space for one or two extra people.
 This means that, if you are expecting to share a tent with 4 people, opt for a tent that actually holds 5 or 6.
 You will be much more comfortable.